Cornelia Bryce Pinchot: Formative years

 But her life was not all politics.
-In 1929, she traveled with her husband “to the South Sea islands” as part of an eight-month expedition to study “bird and shell life,” and engage in “deep-sea diving, fishing for man-eating sharks and hiking over lava-encrusted volcanoes.”
+In 1929, she traveled with her husband “to the South Sea islands” as part of a seven-month expedition to study “bird and shell life,” and engage in “deep-sea diving, fishing for man-eating sharks and hiking over lava-encrusted volcanoes.”
 Known today as the Pinchot South Sea Expedition, participants conducted zoological research and collected specimens on behalf of the U.S. National Museum of Natural History.
-After the Pinchot family returned home, Cornelia Pinchot gave free lectures at schools and movie theaters in conjunction with screenings of a documentary about the expedition that had been filmed by expedition photographer Howard H. Cleaves.
+After the Pinchot family returned home, Cornelia Pinchot gave free lectures at schools and movie theaters in conjunction with screenings of a documentary about the expedition that had been filmed by photographer Howard H. Cleaves.

 World War II and later life

 Shortly after the United States entered World War II, Cornelia Pinchot began volunteering for the Office of Civilian Defense in Washington, D.C., and was appointed as the coordinator of the District of Columbia's food and housing services.

 On October 4, 1946, she was widowed by her husband when he died from leukemia at the Columbia-Presbyterian Medical Center in New York City.
 His remains were returned to Pennsylvania for burial at the family's mausoleum at the Milford Cemetery, not far from Grey Towers.
 Three years later, she was one of the speakers who addressed the audience assembled on June 15, 1949, for the renaming of the Columbia National Forest to the Gifford Pinchot National Forest.